-The Family Resources Survey (DWP, 2010; DWP, 2014) breaks down investments by some of the social and economic variables such as income, household composition, age and ethnicity of households, and these can help explain the differences in household investment behaviour.
+The Family Resources Survey (DWP, 2020) provides investments by some of the social and economic variables such as income, household composition, age and ethnicity of households, and these can help explain the differences in household investment behaviour.

 The findings can be summarised as follows: